naoufalHdr1/alx-backend-storage/0x00-MySQL_Advanced/README.md

 - Update the student's `average_score` in the `users` table.

 This requires combining data from the `users`, `projects`, and `corrections` tables to compute the weighted average.

+**File**: `100-average_weighted_score.sql`

+### Task 13: Average weighted score for all! `#advanced`

+Write a SQL script to create a stored procedure named `ComputeAverageWeightedScoreForUsers` that calculates and stores the average weighted score for all students without requiring any input parameters.

+**Requirements:**

+The procedure should compute the average weighted score for each student based on their scores and the weights of the projects associated with them.
+It should update the `average_score` field in the `users` table for each student after the calculation.

+**Tips:**

+Utilize the formula for calculating a weighted average, combining data from the `users`, `projects`, and `corrections` tables.

+**File**: `101-average_weighted_score.sql`